Revaya-Hiring/about-revaya/README.md

 Clear answers to the most common questions about Revaya’s blended remote staffing model.

-> **Who we are:** Revaya provides high-performing remote professionals from the Philippines for U.S. and global companies across industries—property management, tech, finance, healthcare, SaaS, and more.
+> **Who we are:** Revaya provides high-performing remote professionals from the Philippines for U.S. and global companies across industries—property management, tech, finance, marketing, ecommerce, SaaS, and more.

 ---